saadpathan/UMEats/README.md

 - **Promotes Sustainability**: Aligning with the UM Zero Waste Campaign, UMEats fosters a culture of sustainability and responsible resource management.
 - **Supports Students**: The system ensures that surplus food reaches students who need it, providing an additional resource for those who may face food insecurity.

-### Code Example

-Below is a sample Java code snippet that illustrates the core functionality of UMEats.
-The code demonstrates how users can add and take meals, along with displaying real-time statistics.

 ### Conclusion

 **UMEats** is a crucial step towards sustainable living on campus, encouraging the responsible use of resources and reducing food waste.
 By participating in UMEats, the University of Malaya community can contribute to a greener, more sustainable future while supporting their fellow students.